rubocop/ruby-style-guide/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
+* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
+Leave one blank line above them.

+    ```Ruby
+    class SomeClass
+      def public_method
+        # ...
+      end

+      private
+      def private_method
+        # ...
+      end
+    end

+* Use `def self.method` to define singleton methods.
+This makes the methods
+  more resistant to refactoring changes.

+    ```Ruby
+    class TestClass
+      # bad
+      def TestClass.some_method
+        # body omitted
+      end

+      # good
+      def self.some_other_method
+        # body omitted
+      end

+      # Also possible and convenient when you
+      # have to define many singleton methods.
+      class << self
+        def first_method
+          # body omitted
+        end

+        def second_method_etc
+          # body omitted
+        end
+      end
+    end
+    ```

 ## Exceptions